Yeonghun1675/L2M3/README.md

-# LLM DataMinder
+# LLM Material DataMinder

-This is LLM minder
+This is LLM material minder